cishwarya/cgm-ml/src/common/evaluation/QA/README.md

     3. `DATA_CONFIG` : Dataset specific parameters
         e.g. dataset name registered in datastore for evaluation

+You can run the evaluation by triggering the pipeline [test-pipeline.yml](./test-pipeline.yml)

 Make necessary changes and commit the code to run the evaluation.

 For more details one can look the [test_config.py](./eval-depthmap-height/src/qa_config.py)